JuliaRibeiro1/Portfolio/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## What I learned
-In this project I had the opportunity to review my :
+In this project I had the opportunity to review what I've learned :
 * Grid.
 * Clip-path.
 * Animations.